How Does Flow Cytometry Work?

 An electrical charging ring is placed just at the point where the stream breaks into droplets.
 A charge is placed on the ring based on the immediately prior fluorescence intensity measurement, and the opposite charge is trapped on the droplet as it breaks from the stream.
 The charged droplets then fall through an electrostatic deflection system that diverts droplets into containers based upon their charge.
 In some systems, the charge is applied directly to the stream, and the droplet breaking off retains charge of the same sign as the stream.
 The stream is then returned to neutral after the droplet breaks off.

 An antibody specific for a particular cell surface protein is associated with a fluorescent molecule and then added to a mixture of cells.
 The next step is the process of fluorescence, whereas, specific cells pass through a laser beam they are monitored.
-Droplets containing a single cell are assigned a positive or negative charge, based on whether the cell the fluorescently-tagged antibody.
-Droplets containing a single cell are then detected by an electric field and diverted into separate collection tubes according to their charge.
+Droplets containing a single cell are assigned a positive or negative charge, based on whether the cell has a fluorescently-tagged antibody.
+Droplets containing a single cell are then detected by an electric field and diverted into separate collection tubes according to their charge allowing for easy separation of the cells marked with the fluorescent antibody.

 Multicolor flow cytometry

 Multicolor flow cytometry is a useful technique when examining mixed populations of cells, such as blood and tissue cells in human and animal samples.
+Generally, a specific cell type is marked with fluorescent dye (markers) like fluorophore or propidium iodide.
 The ability to use multiple fluorescent markers simultaneously allows for the identification of multiple cell types, as well as functional markers that further characterize each sample.
-There are specialized instruments capable of measuring 12-plus colors3,4.
+There are specialized instruments capable of measuring 12-plus colors 3,4 .
+These fluorescent dyes and markers are measured by different wavelengths of light emitted from the laser to sort by individual cell type.
+Each marker is excited at a specific wavelength of light to differentiate them when using multiple markers.

 Adapting a typical staining panel from 4 to 6 colors to more than 12 colors is not simply a matter of “plug and play”, it must be approached in a systematic manner to achieve successful parameters in a staining panel.
 The basic principles of panel design work best based upon pre-use research.
 In other words, preparation is key even from the beginning process of referring to the stain index in regards to effectively matching fluorochromes by brightness5.